openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/parietalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Parietal cortex' is a cortex of cerebral lobe.
-It is part of the parietal lobe.
+   :definition: Is a cortex of cerebral lobe.
+Is part of the parietal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016530) ('is_a' and 'relationship')]
    :description: Gray matter of the parietal region of the neocortex, located in the parietal lobe of gyrencephalic animals.
-It is continuous anteriorly with the frontal cortex, posteriorly with the occipital cortex and medially with the insular cortex and with the temporal cortex on the posterior/inferior border.
+It is continuous anteriorly with the frontal cortex, posteriorly with the occipital cortex and medially with the insular cortex and with the temporal cortex on the posterior/inferior border. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016530)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108533
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0016530#parietal-cortex
    :name: parietal cortex